appbaseio/reactive-manual/content/docs/list-components/SingleList.md

 `SingleList` component can be extended to
 1. customize the look and feel with `className`, `style`,
-2. update the underlying DB query with `customQuery`,
+2. update the underlying DB query with `customQuery`, `defaultQuery`,
 3. connect with external interfaces using `beforeValueChange`, `onValueChange` and `onQueryChange`,
 4. specify how options should be filtered or updated using `react` prop.